Office of International Programs

 We hope you find this information helpful in assisting your son/daughter to accomplish his or her goal of learning, living, and serving abroad.
 We look forward to working with you and your son/daughter.

 Loyola students can study abroad at Newcastle University, which is a large research university (18,000+ students) located in northeast England in the city Newcastle-Upon-Tyne.
 The program is available for a single semester or for the full academic year.
 The fall semester runs from late September through mid-December and the Spring semester runs from late January through early June.

 Travel to Newcastle

 Students are financially responsible for their own airfare.
-Loyola will arrange a group flight from the New York/New Jersey area and students are encouraged to book this flight through our travel agent.
+Loyola will arrange a group flight from the New York/New Jersey area and students are encouraged to book this flight through our travel agent, STA Travel.
 They will fly to Newcastle together and return on the same group-flight.
 Any changes made to departure dates will need to be paid for by the student.
-Loyola does not pay for any flight deviations or tickets changes at all.
-If a student wishes to change their ticket, they must contact our travel agent at Frosch Travel, 410-433-9300.
+Loyola does not pay for any flight deviations or tickets changes.